uhppoted/uhppoted-mqtt/documentation/greengrass/uhppoted-mqtt.md

 Add MQTT to _ufw_:
 ```
-sudo ufw allow from 127.0.0.1 to any port 1883  proto tcp
+hostname -I
-sudo ufw allow from 127.0.0.1 to any port 8883  proto tcp
+sudo ufw allow from <IP address> to any port 8883  proto tcp
-sudo ufw allow from 127.0.0.1 to any port 60000 proto udp
+sudo ufw allow from <IP address> to any port 60000 proto udp
 ```

 ### Run in console mode